HandsOnDataViz/book/docs/HandsOnDataViz.md

 <a href="http://github.com" class="uri">http://github.com</a>, and host
 it on the public web with the built-in GitHub Pages feature.
-For **steps 2 and 3**, see the [Copy iframe from Google Sheets](iframe-google-sheets) tutorial and the [Embed iframe in GitHub Pages](iframe-github/) tutorial in this chapter.
+For **steps 2 and 3**, see the [Copy iframe from Google Sheets](iframe-google-sheets.html) tutorial and the [Embed iframe in GitHub Pages](iframe-github.html) tutorial in this chapter.

 #### Tool Review